Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Introduction

 Cographs have been independently rediscovered and reintroduced by different authors; as such, they assume multiple equivalent definitions.
-For example, in such graphs, there is no induced subgraph isomorphic to a path of length four, and accordingly they are called $P_4$-free graphs~\cite{corneil1981complement}.
+For example, in such graphs, there is no induced subgraph isomorphic to a path of size four, and accordingly they are called $P_4$-free graphs~\cite{corneil1981complement}.
 Moreover, some authors refer to cographs as decomposable graphs \cite{merris1998laplacian}, or complement-reducible graphs \cite{corneil1981complement}, due to the fact that they can be generated through recursive operations of \emph{joins} and \emph{unions} starting from isolated nodes~\cite{biyikoglu2007laplacian}.
-The sequence of these operations can lead to a unique rooted tree representation of a cograph, referred to as a cotree \cite{corneil1981complement}.
-Cographs arise in disperate areas of computer science and mathematics and find applications in areas such as scheduling~\cite{corneil1984cographs,corneil1985linear}.
+The sequence of these operations leads to a unique rooted tree representation of a cograph, referred to as a cotree \cite{corneil1981complement}.
+Cographs arise in disperate areas of computer science and mathematics and find applications in areas such as scheduling~\cite{corneil1984cographs,corneil1985linear} and orthology detection~\cite{hellmuth2013orthology}.
 In fact, thanks to their structural properties, many algorithmic problems that are NP-hard for general networks can be solved in a polynomial time over cographs~\cite{habib2005simple}.
-Cographs are also known to have a close relationship with series-parallel networks that are used to model biological and electrical systems \cite{cheng2010efficient,corneil1981complement}.
-Furthermore, cographs include other known classes of graphs, among them complete graphs, complete bipartite graphs, cluster graphs, Turan graphs, and trivially-perfect graphs can be mentioned.
-In particular, threshold graphs are an important subclass of cographs with numerous applications in modeling social and psychological networks, synchronizing parallel processes, and cyclic scheduling problems \cite{saha2014intergroup, mahadev1995threshold}.
+Cographs have a close relationship with series-parallel networks that are used to model biological and electrical systems \cite{cheng2010efficient,corneil1981complement}.
+Furthermore, there has been interest in identifying cograph communities and functional modules in social and biological networks in order to better reveal their local and global structures and functions~\cite{jia2015defining,jia2018viewing}.
+Cographs include other known classes of graphs, including complete graphs, complete bipartite graphs, cluster graphs, Turan graphs, and trivially-perfect graphs.
+In particular, threshold graphs are an important subclass of cographs with numerous applications in modeling social and psychological networks and synchronizing parallel processes \cite{saha2014intergroup, mahadev1995threshold}.
+In the meantime, a connected threshold graph has certain limitations in modeling networked control systems; for example, it has at least one dominating node (that is adjacent to all other nodes), while a general cograph might not have such a node.